Old Tolbooth, Edinburgh: History

+The land granted by the royal charter was located just a few feet from the north-west corner of St Giles' Cathedral.
+The construction of the Tolbooth substantially reduced the width of the street at this point.
+A pattern of setts known as the Heart of Midlothian currently mark the entrance to the original building.

 The bellhouse (or belhous) often had a steeple or tower that contained a civic bell, the ringing of which was used to regulate the business and civil matters of the burgh.
 In Edinburgh, the pretorium and belhous appear to have much the same meaning, being the burghal offices.

-The land granted by the Royal charter was located just a few feet from the north-west corner of St Giles' Cathedral.
-The construction of the Tolbooth substantially reduced the width of the street at this point.
-A pattern of setts known as the Heart of Midlothian currently mark the entrance to the original building.
+The timberwork of the belfry was renewed in 1555, hauled into place by a team of 28 men led by a French craftsman Andrew Mansioun.

-By the reign of Mary, Queen of Scots the Tolbooth was in a chronic state of disrepair.
-On 2 February 1561, the queen ordered that it should be demolished and rebuilt.
+By the reign of Mary, Queen of Scots, the Tolbooth was in a chronic state of disrepair.
+On 6 February 1562, the queen ordered that it should be demolished and rebuilt.
 In response, the town council partitioned off the west end of St Giles' which was then used for meetings of Parliament and the Court of Session.
 At the same time, a building was constructed at the south-west corner of St Giles' Cathedral for sittings of the Burgh Council.
 Confusingly, both were often called the New Tolbooth.
+Several masons were involved in the project, and Nicol Anderson and William Bell were rewarded by being made burgesses of Edinburgh.

+After the murder of Lord Darnley in February 1567, James Murray of Pardewis set up painted papers on the Tolbooth door slandering Mary, Queen of Scots.
 In 1571, a chronicle reports the tower of the Old Tolbooth was taken down ("the tour of the auld Tolbuyth was tane doun").
 In 1632 the new building to the south was demolished.